Access to sustainable, maintenance-free solar energy is now available to Dixie Power Members through Dixie Power’s Solar Program.

 Not all consumers that want solar power can qualify for the tax credits offered through the Federal and State government.
 The tax credits offered to the public are based upon the tax liability of the consumer.
 If a consumer does not have a tax liability, or if their tax liability is not large enough, they may have to amortize the credits over an extended period of time.
 Talk to a tax accountant or tax advisor to make sure you can receive the full value of the tax credits that are offered.

 Not everyone can eliminate their power bill.
 A number of factors play an important role.
 When considering roof top solar ask the following questions to third party solar providers: Do I have enough roof space for the panels to eliminate my power bill?
-Does the energy I generate from the solar panels eliminate my Facilities Service Charge found on my power bill?
+Does the energy I generate from the solar panels eliminate my Service Availability Charge found on my power bill?
 What size of solar array do I need to eliminate my power bill?
 Consumers will quickly find that it will take a significant amount of solar panels to eliminate your power bill because Dixie Power rates are among the lowest in the nation.
 In most cases, Dixie Power members would have to invest in a huge solar array that would not fit on their roof to eliminate their power bill.

 Since the most economical way to have solar is through a “net metered system”, (you receive your power source from the grid) when the power is out your solar panels will not be working.
 This means that if the consumer wants to be prepared in the case of a power outage, they must also purchase backup systems (battery) that can easily double the cost of solar.
 Batteries usually have a short life span (3-5 years) until the consumer must purchase and replace them, which adds to the cost again.